 Soils: Past, Present and Future

-The Early Careers (EC) Committee of the British Society of Soil Science (BSSS) is inviting abstract submissions for its EC Conference which will take place on Monday 6 and Tuesday 7 September 2021 in Glasgow.
-The conference is fully funded for all BSSS EC members, covering registration, accommodation, workshops, seminars, and catering.
-The conference will provide a welcoming environment for postgraduate students, PhD researchers, post-docs, and early career industrial researchers to showcase their work whilst encouraging networking and collaboration.
+The Early Careers (EC) Committee of the British Society of Soil Science (BSSS) is inviting abstract submissions for its EC Conference which will take place virtually in October 2021.
+The conference is fully funded for all BSSS EC members, covering ticket price and any related fees.
+The conference will provide an online environment for postgraduate students, PhD researchers, post-docs, and early career industrial researchers to showcase their work whilst encouraging networking and collaboration.

 Abstracts are invited on the conference theme: Soils: Past, Present and Future.
 The properties and functions of soils that we observe today reflect the complex natural history of soil formation in combination with the many ways in which most soils have been modified by current and former human activities.
 To address the great challenges of our time such as soil degradation, climate change and biodiversity loss, a holistic understanding of the soil system is required that accounts for the history of our soils, their present state, and the projections of how they may be altered by changes in climate and management.
 As such, abstract submissions from all aspects of soil science are welcome!
 Due to the nature of the COVID pandemic forcing much research to take place at home, we welcome abstracts detailing desk-based research including reviews and meta-analyses.